wangfowen/owenwangdotcom/_posts/2016-10-20-pathfinding-satisfaction.md

 we do regularly.
 All of these have potential to be done better with some structure in our approach.

-But the problem I want to focus on is the big granddaddy of them all: figuring out what to do with my life.
+But the problem I want to focus on is one I thought a lot about over the last
+year: figuring out what to do with my life.

 Generally when we look at search problems, we have one criteria to find the "best" for.
 In life, we care about many things: money, fame, love, happiness,